-The kind of self-promotion you just can’t buy…
+The kind of valuable self-promotion you simply can’t buy…

 Do you know what kind of marketing will give you instant “expert” status in your community, but can’t be purchased?

 If you live in a small community, it’s articles in the local newspaper.
 If you live in a large community, it might be more difficult to get into the daily news, so consider placing articles in a neighborhood publication or a newsletter devoted to your niche.

 Think about the local equestrian groups, boating clubs, senior citizens organizations, or even Homeowners Associations in your territory.